adamarama/tech-writing/guides/Example API Usage.md

-Since my prior technical writing roles were internal and do not publicly available documentation, this document serves as an example of how I might structure an API Usage document.
+Since my prior technical writing roles were internal and do not have publicly available documentation, this document is an example of how I might structure an API Usage document.

 ---